yukimasano/latex-credits/README.md

-# `latex-credits-ml`: A LaTeX package for generating CRediT (Contributor Role Taxonomy) statements
+# `latex-credits-ml`: A LaTeX package for generating CRediT (Contributor Role Taxonomy) statements for ML papers

 This is a simple LaTeX package for generating contributor role statements tailored to the ML/Deep Learning field.